First light from tidal disruption events: Meshless simulations

 During its pericenter passage, the stream experiences relativistic apsidal precession that causes a self-crossing shock between the part moving away from the black hole and that still approaching it.
 This collision takes place at an intersection radius contained between the pericenter and the apocenter of the most bound debris, that is $\rp \lesssim \rint \lesssim 2 \amin$.
 It decreases for more relativistic encounters whose pericenter is close to the gravitational radius of the black hole given by $\rg = G \mh /c^2$ due to stronger apsidal precession \citep{dai2015,bonnerot2017-stream}.
 Local simulations of the self-crossing shock assuming identical and thin stream components\footnote{Although the initial conditions adopted in these local studies are consistent with our current understanding of the previous stream evolution, the exact properties of the colliding streams are still uncertain that may affect the outcome of the self-crossing shock.
 The infalling component likely retains a thin width due to its previous confinement by self-gravity, although it may additionally expand due to hydrogen recombination \citep{kasen2010,coughlin2016-structure} or if the stream is highly magnetized \citep{guillochon2017-magnetic,bonnerot2017-magnetic}.
 However, the outgoing part of the stream may be significantly thicker due to heating through shocks taking place during its pericenter passage, as we further discuss in Section \ref{sec:self}.} find that the collision is close to adiabatic that results in the formation of a quasi-spherical outflow \citep{jiang2016}.
-As described by \citet{lu2020}, the dynamics of the outflowing gas can then be accurately described by an expansion velocity $\vect{v}_{\rm e}$ directed radially away from the intersection point added to a net speed $\vect{v}_{\rm n}$ tangential to the black hole, which results from the common motion of the colliding stream components along this direction.
+As described by \citet{lu2020}, the dynamics of the outflowing gas can then be accurately described by an expansion velocity $\vect{v}_{\rm e}$ directed radially away from the intersection point.
+As expected from energy conservation, this speed is equal in magnitude to the radial component of the colliding streams velocity, whose associated kinetic energy gets dissipated during the shock.
+In addition, this expanding gas possesses a net speed $\vect{v}_{\rm n}$ tangential to the black hole due to the common motion of the colliding stream components along this direction.
 In the frame co-moving at this tangential speed, this work also finds that the outflow density is azimuthally symmetric around the common axis along which the streams move before the interaction.
 This density profile is however enhanced by a factor of a few along the equatorial plane with a polar dependence of the density given by \be \bar{\rho}_{\rm sc}(\vartheta) = -0.08436 x^4 + 0.2434 x^3 - 0.2017 x^2 + 0.1103 x + 0.01051, \ee where $x \equiv \min(\vartheta,\pi-\vartheta)$ and $\vartheta$ denotes the polar angle, with the normalization being set by $2\pi\int_0^{\pi} \bar{\rho}_{\rm sc}(\vartheta) \sin \vartheta \diff \vartheta = 1$.
 We refer to figure 1 of our previous study \citep{bonnerot2020-realistic} for a sketch illustrating the configuration described above.
 The rate at which matter passes through the self-crossing shock is set to \be \dot{M}_{\rm sc} = \dot{M}_{\rm fb}, \ee as given by the fallback rate of equation \eqref{eq:fallback_rate}.
-We emphasize that this interaction is not expected to be entirely continuous due to the depletion of the outgoing stream component that must be replenished on a timescale of order $t_{\rm rep} \approx 2(\rint^3/G \mh)^{1/2}$.
-Although this effect is unlikely to be important for intersections happening near pericenter since $t_{\rm rep}\ll \tmin$, it may become significant for less relativistic encounters.
+While we assume that this interaction is entirely continuous, it is in fact intermittent since the outgoing stream component needs to replenish itself after all of this gas has passed through the intersection point.
+This caveat is discussed in Section \ref{sec:self}, where we identify possible consequences of this intermittency on the dynamics and associated radiation.